 The Turbine House Gallery, Gas Works Road (just by the Prudential Building).

-We are delighted to contribute to this exhibition with a poetry reading on Sunday 23rd June at 2pm.
+We are delighted to contribute to this exhibition, organised and hosted by the Reading Tree Wardens, with a poetry reading on Sunday 23rd June at 2pm.
 Hear Susan Utting, Jean Watkins, Ian House and Gill Learner read poems – some of their own, some written by others – inspired by their love of trees.
 Wine and nibbles will be provided and our books available for sale.
 Open to all but places MUST be booked as the venue is small.
 Please book by emailing email@example.com.

-We are privileged to collaborate with The Arborealists, a group of professional artists whose special topic is the tree and whose inaugural exhibition at The Royal Academy, Bristol, was nationally acclaimed.
+The Arborealists are a group of professional artists whose special topic is the tree and whose inaugural exhibition at The Royal Academy, Bristol, was nationally acclaimed.

 100 words for 100 years

 Hampshire Libraries ran a competition looking for poems, letters or short stories of exactly 100 words in length.
 It was won by Gill Learner, with ‘Time Out’:

 No-one knows which hospital, but family history had it on the Isle of Wight.
 A shaded-glass back door, rotting wooden steps, five of them, all nip-waisted crispness.
 One’s my aunt, Adelaide Marie, always known as ‘Bob’.
 Scarcely seventeen, inside the starched half-halo of her cap, she grins.

 Home and beloved piano left behind in Chandler’s Ford, she joined the VADs.
 Ever the tomboy, she must have struggled to keep that floor-length apron clean, those stiff cuffs white.
 I imagine her singing softly as she scrubbed bedpans in the sluice, mopped between beds, smiled comfort.
 But she never spoke of it.

 Poetry books from Gill Learner include The Agister’s Experiment and Chill Factor.